GreenLEP GTA

 A Note About Bladder Function

 Surgery removes the blockage.
 What it cannot do is repair a bladder that has lost its ability to squeeze.
-When obstruction has been present for a long time, the bladder muscle can weaken.
-In those cases, no operation — regardless of technique — will fully restore a strong stream.
+When obstruction has been present for a long time, the bladder muscle can weaken to the point where it no longer has enough tone to empty itself.
+In those cases, even reducing the prostate size may not help you fully empty — no operation, regardless of technique, will fully restore a strong stream.

 This is assessed during the consultation.
 When the bladder is still working well, the results of surgery can be dramatic.
 When it isn’t, that conversation happens before any decision is made.